Persistent Storage

 Your user is allowed to perform creative and destructive operations, which includes CREATE, DELETE, SELECT, INSERT,ALTER, and TRUNCATE.
 You may also use SHOW CREATE to look at existing table structures.

-Your user cannot create schemas, nor delete the kv_store or media_store tables, nor create users.
+Your user cannot create schemas, nor delete the provisioned tables, nor create users.

 As we have handed you some fairly sharp scissors, please be careful.
 If any queries destroy your data, we are not able to recover your data, as we do not provide a restore-from-backups service (yet).